THCLab/overlays/README.md

 data composition.

-The aim of this document is to explore and attempt to define a generic set of rules, constructs, data objects and markup languages that the architecture can support.
+The aim of this document is to explore and attempt to define a generic set of rules, constructs, data objects types and markup languages that the architecture can support.

 # Properties

 * Discoverability - To allow easy discoverability of each object within a pattern or construct to help drive adoption, reusability and user-friendliness;
 * Identification - To allow identity verification of each object;
 * Versioning - To allow version control of each object;
-* Immutability - To ensure that the state of an object cannot be modified after creation;
+* Immutability - To ensure that the state of an object cannot be modified post creation;
 * Interoperability - To allow each object to be reused in different implemented patterns and constructs;
 * Decentralization - To ensure that vendor lock-in and centralized repository dependence can be avoided.

 # Background

 The general overlays concept appears to warrant inclusion in different spaces.
 Born from the desire to encrypt Personally identifiable information (PII) in a new decentralized data economy, a new modern file format consisting of layered task-oriented objects (overlays) was ultimately conceived.
-The original use case for overlays had initially been restricted to schema design and data capture constructs but, following Hyperledger Indy semantics discussions involving experts from other facets of the project stack, overlays have since been deemed to warrant inclusion in the build of messaging constructs, verifiable credentials and other data structures within the ecosystem.
+The original use case for overlays had initially been restricted to schema design and data capture constructs but, following Hyperledger Indy semantics discussions involving experts from other facets of the project stack, overlays have been deemed to warrant inclusion in the build of messaging constructs, verifiable credentials and other data structures within the community.

 # Overlays
-## Why we need it?
+## Why do we need them?

-We don't know yet.
-But it is very interesting to evaluate possibility if something like that could solve some problems.

-Some potential problems which could be solved by this approach:
+Overlays provide an enhanced architecture and skeletal framework for a number of different data object types.
+Ongoing research will continue as the extensibility of the architecture within different areas of the project stack is determined.

+The overlays architecture can provide:
-* Provide unify data language for decentralize economy including: data exchange, data storage, communication etc.
+* a unified data language for a decentralized data economy including smarter solutions for data exchange, data storage and communication;
-* Allow building global decentralize data storage for society benefits
+* an enhanced data capture solution to enable the build of a global data store for societal benefit;
-* Provide an overall framework for dealing with data including consent, privacy, traceability etc.
+* an overall framework for embedded consent, privacy and traceability solutions.

-We already started implementing this approach within the schema and overlays concept in Semantic WG.
-The idea behind `Overlays` is to create unify notation for data which can be used in multiple cases:
+Following ongoing discussions within the Indy Semantics WG, new schema design and data capture constructs are being devloped using the overlays architecture.
+The idea behind `Overlays` is to create a unified notation for data which can be included in multiple use cases, including:

-* Data Vault - as a normalization solution, share and store data.
+* Data Vault - as a normalization solution to share and store data.
-* Data capture - collecting data from different sources in a standardize and reusable way
+* Data capture - collecting data from different sources in a standardized and reusable way
 * File format - Multi-layer file format which separate content, presentation layer, and potential logic layer
 * Verifiable credentials - for example as a reusable schema with different encodings